 Prior to joining GW Law, Professor Weisburd founded and directed the Youth Defender Clinic at the East Bay Community Law Center, which is part of the clinical program at UC Berkeley School of Law and the largest provider of free legal services in the county.
-In that role, she taught and supervised law students representing young people in juvenile court and school discipline proceedings.
+In that role, Professor Weisburd taught and supervised law students representing young people in juvenile court and school discipline proceedings.
 In addition to her clinical teaching responsibilities, Professor Weisburd served as a lecturer at Berkeley Law, teaching courses on the school-to-prison pipeline.
 Prior to creating the Youth Defender Clinic, she was a fellow and supervising attorney in Berkeley Law's Death Penalty Clinic.
-In both clinics, Professor Weisburd maintained her own caseload and represented clients at trial, on appeal and in post-conviction proceedings.
+In both clinics, Professor Weisburd maintained her own caseload and represented clients at trial, on appeal, and in post-conviction proceedings.

 Professor Weisburd graduated from Columbia Law School, where she received the Bernstein Litowitz Berger & Grossmann Fellowship for Public Interest.
 Prior to attending law school, she worked as an investigator in death penalty cases at the Southern Center for Human Rights in Atlanta, Georgia.
 Professor Weisburd received her BA from Brown University, where she was a Truman Scholar.
 She clerked for the Honorable Lawrence K. Karlton in the U.S. District Court for the Eastern District of California.